Utah UCCJEA

 custody determination may issue a temporary order enforcing:

-(1)(b), it shall specify in the order a period that it considers adequate to
+specify in the order a period that it considers adequate to allow the petitioner

-allow the petitioner to obtain an order from a court having jurisdiction under
+to obtain an order from a court having jurisdiction under the criteria specified

 (1) A child custody determination issued by a court of another state may be